 There has been a lot of press lately about the booming food scene in Western Sydney.

-Famous names such as Jamie Oliver have been opening up eateries in Parramatta and further afield.
-Trendy inner city style cafes are sprouting up in some of the most unlikeliest of suburbs, and lucky for us parents, quite a few of them are really kid friendly.
+Trendy inner-city style cafes are sprouting up in some of the unlikeliest of suburbs, and lucky for us parents, quite a few of them are really kid-friendly.

 So here is a list of some of the Best in the West!